AudreyKj/Five-Forty/README.md

 </p>
 </p>

-The website features a creative, interactive design for a unique user experience.
+<p align="center">The website features a creative, interactive design for a unique user experience.</p>

 ## Visuals